martbojinov/Python-Projects/README.md

 # Python-Projects
-Some small python projects I did for a couple of my classes
+Some small python projects I did for a couple of my classes.

 Program 1 is an attempt to create topographical maps using triangles rendered by a Python turtle.